supercooper64/Yoshis-Adventure/README.md

 - Dialogue is changed or added, similar to The Wizarding World of Yoshis.

 - There is a seperate boss room that Zora is placed in.
-However, like some areas, it requires a key.
+However, like some areas, it requires a key to get in.

 # References to other media